kenwals/shinrin-yoku/README.md

 Site is put together using HTML, the Bootstrap framework and CSS.

-A Mobile first approach is taken - site is all on one page site with three sections, navigation menu at the top.
+A Mobile first approach is taken - site is all on one page with three sections, navigation menu at the top.

-Navigation between sections can be done via the navbar or by"call to action" buttons.
+Navigation between sections can be done via the navbar or by "call to action" buttons.

 ### Skeleton

 Section 1 - Home page - Navbar at top.
 Hero image below.
-With brief headline paragraph. under that a mid-section with introduction paragraph.
+With brief headline paragraph.
+Under that a mid-section with an introduction paragraph.

 Section 2 - About page -  Here is displayed various panels of either Text or images promoting forest bathing, in a gallery format.